 Do I get to choose my area of research?
 While you will be asked to express your preferences, placement will depend upon mentor availability, your completion of relevant classes, and your interview.
-Past Fellows have worked in obstetrics & gynecology, general surgery, bariatric surgery, cardiology, hematology-oncology, radiology, community & preventive care services, nursing, microbiology research laboratory, bereavement & advance care planning services, and neurosurgery, to name some of the most popular areas.
+Past Fellows have worked in obstetrics & gynecology, general surgery, bariatric surgery, cardiology, hematology-oncology, radiology, community & preventive care services, nursing, bereavement & advance care planning services, and neurosurgery, to name some of the most popular areas.

-I'm in/thinking of applying to medical school.
+I'm accepted/thinking of applying to medical school.
 Will I be able to shadow physicians in various specialties?
 Yes, subject to scheduling availability, Fellows are allowed a maximum of one (1) shadow experience per week.

 Who should apply?
 Eligible candidates will have completed their junior year by the end of the spring semester proceeding the Fellowship summer and will have a grade point average of at least 3.2.

 Applicants should have an interest in pursuing careers in healthcare or translational research.

 Any person that meets the eligibility standards listed above is encouraged to apply; each application will be weighted equally regardless of University/College attended, organization affiliation, legacy status or current association with Gundersen Health System, Gundersen Medical Foundation or any current or past employees of the named entities.